 3. Avoid using jargon

-If you litter your question with confusing acronyms or highly technical language, you are going to confuse your participant.
-You run the risk of making your participant feel unintelligent and invite inaccurate or unreliable responses because the participant does not understand what you mean.
+If you litter your question with confusing acronyms or highly technical language, you will confuse your participant.
+This makes it harder to get responses that are accurate and reliable.
+You risk making your participant feel unintelligent and inviting inaccurate or unreliable responses because the participant does not understand what you mean.

 If you must include acronyms, make sure that they are clearly defined so the participant can understand exactly what you are asking.